azabiong/vim-highlighter/README.md

 ## Help tags

- For more information about commands and configurable options, please refer to:
+ For more information about commands and configurable options, please see:

  ```vim
   :h Hi